hackerfactor/SEAL/SPECIFICATION.md

 - The `srcd` field contains the digest of the source media.
 If a source file is identified (either at the `src` URL or through some other means), then the digest permits confirming the source media.
 - The source digest (`srcd`) may be provided even if the source location (`src`) is unspecified.

+### Sidecar support
 SEAL supports *sidecar* signing.
 A *sidecar* is a separate file that contains a the SEAL record.
 This is often required when the source file must not be altered.
-(E.g., when the file is part of legal evidence, or is located on write-once media, such as a DVD.)
-When used as a sidecar, the `src` parameter may be absent.
-For implementation, there are two recommended locations for the source file:
+(E.g., when the file is part of legal evidence, or is located on write-once media like a DVD.)

-1. The sidecar filename contains an extension, such as `.seal`.
-If the filename without the extension exists in the same directory, then it will be used as the source file.
-E.g., if `image.png.seal` and `image.png` exist in the same directory, then `image.png` will be used as the `src` file.
-2. The validator may accept a source file location as a parameter.
-For example: `sealtool -I image.png sidecar.seal`.
-The presence of a specified location parameter should supercede any `src` URL in the SEAL record.
-Implementations may choose to include other methods for identifying the source file location.
+For computing the digest:
+- The byte range `b=` is relative to the sidecar file and not the source media file.
+- Any reference to the start of the file (e.g. `b=F~S`, `b=p~S` when there is no previous signature, etc.) will include all data from the source media.
+This source data is prefaced before any of the sidecar file's data.

+For example, if the sidecar contains `b=F~S,s~f`, then the start of the file `F` includes the entire source media and the sidecar record up to the start of the sidecar's sgnature.
+Ranges that refer to previous signatures (`P~p`) are only relative to signatures found in the sidecar file, even if the source file contains a previous SEAL signature.
+In effect, the read-only media is treated as a large data block regardless of any previous signatures inside the source media file.

+What a sidecar enables:
+- The sidecar permits generating signatures for read-only media.
+- The sidecar permits an unsigned source media file to be signed without modifying the source media file.
+This is analogous to web sites that permit downloading source code *and* provide a SHA1 or SHA256 checksum that can be used to validate the download.
+In the case of SEAL, the downloaded source can be checked against a signed digital signature.
+This is a more robust than using a standalone SHA256 signature since you also know who signed it and the signature cannot be impersonated.
+- Some download services use a PGP signature instead of a standalone SHA256 signature.
+This serves the same purpose as SEAL, but with the added overhead and complexity of transferring and installing PGP signatures.
+SEAL provides the same functionality with less complexity.
+- A file may be signed directly using SEAL (e.g., signed.png), marked as read-only, and then the read-only file can be signed separately using a sidecar.
+This permits someone to acknowledge receipt of a signed file.

+For validation, only the sidecar should be evaluated.
+If the source media contains a SEAL signature, then that can be evaluated without using the sidecar.

 ## Local Signing
 Local signing permits a user to directly sign their media.
 This does not require any third-party services.